Slavery in Africa: Abolition

+18th and 19th centuries

 The final major transformation of slave relationships came with the inconsistent emancipation efforts starting in the mid-19th century.
 As European authorities began to take over large parts of inland Africa starting in the 1870s, the colonial policies were often confusing on the issue.
 For example, even when slavery was deemed illegal, colonial authorities would return escaped slaves to their masters.
 Slavery persisted in some countries under colonial rule, and in some instances it was not until independence that slavery practices were significantly transformed.
 Anti-colonial struggles in Africa often brought slaves and former slaves together with masters and former masters to fight for independence; however, this cooperation was short-lived and following independence political parties would often form based upon the stratifications of slaves and masters.

 In some parts of Africa, slavery and slavery-like practices continue to this day, particularly the illegal trafficking of women and children.
 The problem has proven to be difficult for governments and civil society to eliminate.

 Efforts by Europeans against slavery and the slave trade began in the late 18th century and had a large impact on slavery in Africa.
 Portugal was the first country in the continent to abolish slavery in metropolitan Portugal and Portuguese India by a bill issued on 12 February 1761, but this did not affect their colonies in Brazil and Africa.
 France abolished slavery in 1794.
 However, slavery was again allowed by Napoleon in 1802 and not abolished for good until 1848.
 In 1803, Denmark-Norway became the first country from Europe to implement a ban on the slave trade.
 Slavery itself was not banned until 1848.
 Britain followed in 1807 with the passage of the Abolition of the Slave Trade Act by Parliament.
 This law allowed stiff fines, increasing with the number of slaves transported, for captains of slave ships.
 Britain followed this with the Slavery Abolition Act 1833 which freed all slaves in the British Empire.
 British pressure on other countries resulted in them agreeing to end the slave trade from Africa.
 For example, the 1820 U.S. Law on Slave Trade made slave trading piracy, punishable by death.
 In addition, the Ottoman Empire abolished slave trade from Africa in 1847 under British pressure.